How to Build a Freestanding Pergola

 When it comes to trim, cut pieces that cover the outsides of each post.
 Make sure the length and width are measured accurately for the best outcome.
 Most pergola plans will ask you to notch your trim effectively to fit sandwiched between your support beams.

-Another step you might consider is the addition of a wood bench or two inside your wood pergola.
+Another step you might consider is adding a wood bench or two inside your wood pergola.
 This eliminates the need for removable furniture.

 Q: How Much Does It Cost to Build a Wood Pergola?